Destinetheanalyst/Smart-Logistics-Analytics-End-to-End-Data-Analysis-Prediction/README.md

 This project presents a comprehensive analysis of a smart logistics dataset, combining descriptive analytics and machine learning to uncover operational inefficiencies and predict shipment delays.

-The analysis reveals key performance bottlenecks across logistics operations, with a focus on delay patterns, traffic conditions, asset performance, and environmental factors.
+The analysis reveals key performance bottlenecks across logistics operations, focusing on delay patterns, traffic conditions, asset performance, and environmental factors.

 ---